User25514/Santi-Logger/Privacy.md

 ## 10. Changes to This Privacy Policy

-We may revise this Privacy Policy from time to time.
+The bot developer may revise this Privacy Policy from time to time.
 Significant updates will be communicated via Discord announcements or direct messages.
-We encourage users to review the policy periodically.
+The bot developer encourages users to review the policy periodically.

 ## 11. Contact Us